 But if you’re among the millions who are sick and tired of their daily struggles with the Ribbon, you really should consider switching to the LibreOffice suite.
 LibreOffice is open source software, which means it’s developed and maintained by a team of dedicated volunteers.
 It includes all of the important features of Microsoft Office, but with traditional drop-down menus which are very easy to use and scan.
 It reads and writes both the old and new Microsoft file formats (as well as many others), and you can choose the default format for each application.
 If your system drive (usually the C: drive) is short on space, LibreOffice can be installed to a different drive.
 The icing on the cake is that it’s completely free to download and use.

 You can find out more about LibreOffice, and download it, at https://www.libreoffice.org/download/download-libreoffice.
-When you download, make sure to choose the last stable and well-tested version (as of 8/15/24, that is version 24.2.5).
+When you download, make sure to choose the latest stable and well-tested version (as of 11/19/24, that is version 24.8.3).
 Later versions that are not well-tested, or which are described as being for “early adopters”, are likely to have more bugs.